SU(2), Associated Laguerre Polynomials and Rigged Hilbert Spaces: Abstract

 \section{Abstract}

-We present a family of unitary irreducible representations of $SU(2)$ realized in the plane, in terms of the Laguerre polynomials.
-These functions are similar to the Spherical Harmonics realized on the sphere.
-Relations with the space of square integrable functions defined on the plane, $L^2(\R^2)$, are analyzed.
-The realization of representations of Lie groups in spaces with intrinsic symmetry different from the one of the groups is discussed.
+{We present a family of unitary irreducible representations of $SU(2)$ realized in the plane, in terms of the Laguerre polynomials.
+These functions are similar to the spherical harmonics defined on the sphere.
+Relations with an space of square integrable functions defined on the plane, $L^2(\R^2)$, are analyzed.
+We have also enlarged this study using rigged Hilbert spaces that allow to work with iscrete and continuous bases like is the case here.}